Improving the Atmosphere

-UEA research into “halocarbon” gases has played a leading role in the world’s most successful, international environmental protection agreement – the Montreal Protocol on Substances that Deplete the Ozone Layer.
-This impact has had a profoundly beneficial effect on the ozone layer, our climate and human health.
+UEA research into "Halocarbon" gases has played a leading role in the world's most successful, international environmental protection agreement - the Montreal Protocol on substances that deplete the ozone layer, our climate and human health.

 Halocarbons are gases containing a chlorine, bromine or fluorine atom.
 All of the “Ozone Depleting Substances” (ODSs) controlled by the Montreal Protocol are halocarbons, and include well-known gases such as chlorofluorocarbons (CFCs), as well as many related and ‘alternative’ compounds.
 Most halocarbons are also very strong greenhouse gases with Global Warming Potentials hundreds or thousands of times, kilogramme-for-kilogramme, greater than CO2 itself.

 Are scientists winning the fight against greenhouse gasses and ozone depletion?

 The threat of halocarbons to the ozone layer was first recognised in the 1970s and, along with the discovery of the Antarctic ozone hole, led to the adoption of the Montreal Protocol in the 1980s.
 Since that realisation, the rate of ozone destruction has been reigned in to such a level that there are now signs of recovery in the ozone layer.
 Over the same time period the controls on halocarbon emissions have had a far greater mitigating effect on reducing greenhouse gas emissions than any other international control measure to date; far greater than the Kyoto Protocol for instance.